 … the local boat-building area …

-… laundry spread out both on lines and higgledy-piggledy wherever the sun could dry it …
+… and laundry spread out both on lines and higgledy-piggledy wherever the sun could dry it.

-These speakers were set out especially for the New Year, which is celebrated in three ways.
-First of all, on New Year’s Eve, anyone who owns a speaker set-up begins blasting music the minute the electricity goes on in the early evening.
+On New Year’s Eve itself, anyone who owns one of these setups will begin blasting music the minute the electricity goes on in the early evening.

 The music continues unabated until the wee hours on New Year’s Eve (this music extravaganza is repeated all over again on the night of New Year’s Day, but with an earlier end time).

-Secondly, just before midnight, a blaze of fireworks begins.
+Then, just before midnight, a terrific blaze of fireworks begins.

 There are so many fireworks across the channel in Manado that it looks like the hills are dancing.

-The third island tradition is the most fun: on New Year’s Day, once church and lunch are over, neighbors gather and go door-to-door singing, playing instruments, eating, drinking, and dancing.
+The island’s New Year’s Day tradition is by far the most fun.
+Once church and lunch are over, neighbors gather and go door-to-door singing, playing instruments, eating, drinking, and dancing.

-… many of which were carved to look like mini-electric guitars …
+… many of which have been carved to look like mini-electric guitars …

 I don’t know if visitors can see this kind of a music scene at any other time of year, but you might get lucky.
-And whether you’re here for three days or three weeks, Siladen is a great place to be!
+And whether you’re here for three days or three weeks — and whether you’re here for the holidays or at a quieter time of year — Siladen is a great place to be.